atextor/OGIT-wiki/Graph-API-Tutorial.md

 put data into OGIT on the base of an example.

 ## Introduction Service Example
 The service example demonstrates you the whole OGIT process.
 A list of nearly hundred services will be posted to OGIT in this tutorial.
-The file of the services is found here [service_list.xlsx](https://github.com/arago/OGIT/blob/master/examples/service_list.xlsx)
+The file of the services is found here [service_list.xlsx](https://github.com/arago/OGIT/blob/master/examples/service_list.xlsx).

 ## Creating NTO
 First please get familiar with the basic concepts (https://github.com/arago/OGIT/wiki/Basic-Concepts) to understand what an NTO is.
 After this you have to create the NTO of the Service.
 A Service is an entity of global knowledge.
-The Service NTO is shown here. https://github.com/arago/OGIT/tree/master/NTO/Service
+The Service NTO is shown here [Service NTO] (https://github.com/arago/OGIT/tree/master/NTO/Service).

 ## Authenticate
 To register send an email to ogit@arago.de.
 The registration is needed to authenticate against OGIT.
 With you username and password you will get an access token.
 This token is needed for further operations with the Graph API.